DCA

 Missions

-Contemporary art centres organise their activities around fundamental missions:
+Contemporary art centres structure their activities around fundamental missions:

 Organising exhibitions